normanormata/norma-normata/_pages/fg.md

 5. When a minister desires to resign a charge without other ministerial work in view the procedures of Section 4 shall be followed.
 If the presbytery grants the request it shall advise with him concerning his resuming ministerial labor, taking into consideration Chapter XXVI of this Form of Government.

-## Chapter XXV
-Electing, Ordaining, and Installing
+## Chapter XXV: Electing, Ordaining, and Installing
 Ruling Elders and Deacons
 1. Every congregation shall elect ruling elders and deacons, except in extraordinary circumstances.
 Those elected must be male communicant members in good and regular standing in the church in which they are to exercise their office.